Monday, 9 December 2013

 Mr Mandela was awarded the Nobel Peace Prize in 1993 along with FW de Klerk, South Africa's last white president.

-him?
+What is your reaction to Nelson Mandela's death?
+Did you meet him?
+What are your memories of him?
 You can share your views with us using the form below.